 When venturing from Osaka or Kyoto, it’s best to book an overnight stay before heading up to the mountain.
 The distance of 400 kilometres is too long to combine the drive with a hike at Mount Fuji during the same day.

-If you want to be driven around in comfort and be sure not to miss any highlights around Mount Fuji, then full-day tours operating from Tokyo are a good option.
+If you want to be driven around in comfort and be sure not to miss any highlights around Mount Fuji, then full-day tours operating from Tokyo is a good option.
 During some of these expeditions, you might visit one or more of the five scenic lakes around Kawaguchiko, have a traditional Japanese lunch, and stop at a mountain station to get epic views of this legendary peak.
+You can find options on sites such as Viator and GetYourGuide.
 Below are a few options you might like:

 Mount Fuji Viewpoints